 CitizenPath offers a free ebook for permanent residents that want to become U.S. citizens through the naturalization process.
 The downloadable guide includes 44 pages of tips and valuable information about the naturalization process.
 It even includes 100 sample test questions and a necessary vocabulary list.

-Although no one can know what happens next, one thing seems certain — USCIS will continue to increase the fees for the green card renewal process.
+Although no one can know what happens next, one thing seems certain — USCIS will continue to increase the fees for services.